Best Lighting for Video Recording or Videography

 In case you have chosen to record your videos outside, there is certain equipment you will need.
 Because now you are filming outside, you need to have taken care of lighting.
 These include:

 An ND Filter

 The biggest issue anyone can face when shooting outside is too much light, especially when you film at a location that is overexposed or when the sun is too bright.
 At this point, ND or Neutral Density filters come in handy as they can darken your video, thus making it look nice.
 Therefore, every photographer must have an ND filter in their bags.
 Placing ND filters before the lens can easily reduce the amount of light making its way to the camera.
-To simply state, ND filters are just like a sunglass that can protect your camera from too much sunlight.
+To simply state, ND filters are just like sunglasses that can protect your camera from too much sunlight.
 Therefore, you can have a perfect amount of lighting for your video.

-Another piece of equipment you will need when filming outside are the reflectors.
+Another piece of equipment you will need when filming outside is the reflectors.
 When filming outside, you will need reflectors to have a perfect amount of lighting at some point.
 By using a reflector, you can fill and control light on the subject of your video.
 Thus, you can have more flexibility while shooting in a harsh and difficult environment.
 A reflector can help to create a lighter and a softer second source of light by redirecting light.
 They are available in different types based on their color.
 Lastolite offers some of the best reflectors in the market that are the choice of numerous professional photographers and videographers.

 Why are There Different Colors in Reflectors?

 - The white side reflects the sun and acts as a bounce card.